 Arresting Citizen Subject to Administrative Law

 It was said in Kruger, ‘When a discretionary power is statutorily conferred on a repository, the power must be exercised reasonably, for the legislature is taken to intend that the discretion be so exercised.’
 The court in Howarth applied this specifically to the power of citizen’s arrest as imbued upon all members of the public.
 The thrust of this was to show that the use of citizen’s arrest must be restrained by reasonableness.
-The decision to arrest must be fair-minded and sensible, as with all governmental decision making.
+Putting it in the broadest of terms, the decision to arrest must be fair, lawful and sensible, as with all decision making by, or on behalf of, government.

 Reasonableness – As stated above, logical, fair, balanced and thoughtful decisions are required.
 Some matters, like arresting a suspect at a crime scene, can be quite straightforward such that it may be difficult to breach this requirement.
 Nevertheless, the potential for emotional bias, stereotyping and spurious value-judgments should be guarded against as subjective drivers of action.